Student Clubs & Organizations

 Lowry Campus Student Organizations

-Join the local Vet Tech Club, a branch of the National Association of Veterinary Techs in America (SCNAVTA), which promotes the professional and educational advancement of veterinary technicians.
+Join the local Vet Tech Club, a branch of the National Association of Veterinary Techs in America (SCNAVTA), which promotes veterinary technicians' professional and educational advancement.

 Keith Semerod | Advisor | Keith.Semerod@ccd.edu